Breaking Down EU MDR Implementation for Class 1 Medical Devices

-Following the one-year delay in the MDR Date of Application, Class I medical devices, in the lowest risk class, must also conform to the new European Medical Device Regulation (EU MDR) to the end of their required performance lists.
+Following the one-year delay in the MDR Date of Application, the Class I medical devices in the lowest risk class must also conform to the new European Medical Device Regulation (EU MDR) to the end of their required performance lists.

-While this may seem overwhelming for Class I manufacturers, through this article we aim to shed light on some of the key aspects of the EU MDR to provide clarity to manufacturers about tackling the new challenges successfully.
+While this may seem overwhelming for Class I manufacturers, this article aims to shed light on some critical aspects of the European Union Medical Device Regulation implementation.

 - Recertification under the MDD;

-- Self-certification under the EU MDR;
+- Self-certification under the European Union Medical Device Regulation;

 Step 1: Medical Device Reclassification and Notified Bodies

-With a pre-existing shortage of NB capacity in Europe, manufacturers who are not prioritizing EU compliance may miss out on the required expertise they need to guide them through the new certification requirements.
+- With a pre-existing shortage of NB capacity in Europe, manufacturers who are not prioritizing EU compliance may miss out on the required expertise they need to guide them through the new certification requirements.

 Step 2: Technical Documentation